CaptainRich/just-tech-news/README.md

  /views/partials                    - contains files for the remainder of the handlebars to avoid HTML duplication /public/javascript                 - this directory contains the static pages for the front-end\
- /public/stylesheets                - this directory contains the CSS styling for the site
+ /public/stylesheets                - this directory contains the CSS styling for the site /_ _test__                         - this directory contains the unit tests /utils                             - contains the 'helper' functions for the handlebars routines

 # Deployment Link
 This application is deployed on Heroku.
 The Heroku deployment link is: